+Flu or Cold: Please stay home, reschedule your appointment if you have cold or flu or sinus/respiratory infection.
 Coumadin: Amount of bleeding and response to topical epinephrine will determine coverage per appointment.
 If excessive bleeding occurs, extra appointments may be necessary for desired outcome or procedure may not be effective.

 Laser eye surgery: Wait about 3 months for eyeliner procedure.
 All other permanent makeup procedures are ok.

 Shingles (varicella): If you have shingles on your face, wait several months to get permanent makeup.

 Eyelift or blepharoplasty: Wait about 3 months.